Ten good reasons for publishing a paper in eCM Journal

 5. Unique discussion with reviewers, as an integral section of the paper, allows sensible arguments to be included.

-8. Digital archive of manuscripts through CLOCKSS and Europe PMC. eCM is a member of CROSSREF (Crossref Digital Object Identifiers (DOI:10.22203/eCM), tagged to article metadata).
+8. Digital archive of manuscripts through CLOCKSS. eCM is a member of CROSSREF (Crossref Digital Object Identifiers (DOI:10.22203/eCM), tagged to article metadata).

 9. Transparent route to becoming a member of the International Review Panel.

-10. Created (and run) by scientists for the benefit of Science rather than
+10. Created by scientists for the benefit of Science.

 eCM Information

-In 1999, eCM started the concept of free science publication. eCM was one of the first open access scientific journals in the world and initiated the transparent review process (now known as open peer review), including a transparent route to becoming a member of the eCM International Review Panel. eCM is published by AO Research Institute Davos, a Not-for-Profit foundation in Switzerland.
-The first ten years of eCM
+In 1999, eCM started the concept of free science publication. eCM was one of the first open access scientific journals in the world and initiated the transparent review process (now known as open peer review), including a transparent route to becoming a member of the eCM International Review Panel. eCM was published from Volume 1 until Volume 45 by AO Research Institute Davos.
+Please read HERE for a history of the Journal.

 Assessment of materials for biomedical use